A Local’s List and a Family Feast: New Orleans in a Weekend

 Lilette - dependably good French and Italian cuisine

-Napoleon House - outstanding traditional food here (gumbo, muffuletta, jambalaya, red beans and rice, gumbo, po’ boys - all delicious)
+Napoleon House - outstanding traditional food here (gumbo, muffuletta, jambalaya, red beans and rice, po’ boys - all delicious)

 Frankie and Johnny’s - casual and friendly place great for po’ boys and other fried seafood platters